-Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter – ADLX65YCC2A.
+Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Appearance

-This PD power adapter is in the common shape of the strip.
-The adapter has AC input socket and Type-C cable.
+This PD power adapter is in a common shape.
+It has an AC input socket and Type-C cable.

 Type-C socket